 - 1. Upon application for admission, applicants are requested to complete an admissions application and supply several types of information.
 Students must supply transcripts from all institutions previously attended, SAT or ACT test scores, high school graduation or GED information, and immunization records.
 This information is placed into the student's folder and housed in the Admissions Office.
 The student folder is transferred from the Admissions Office to the Office of the Registrar following final registration for a term.
-Students who apply, but do not enroll, have their folder placed in a suspense file.
+Students who apply, but do not enroll, have their folder placed in an Admissions Office suspense file.
+The Admissions Office will destroy the file if the student does not enroll within a year of the original application term.
+Beginning Spring 2010, Financial Aid, Admissions and the Registrar's Offices implemented document imaging of incoming student records.
+Our goal will be to destroy hardcopy documents the following year while maintaining digital access to those documents for future reference.
+Student academic records prior to 2010 will be retained and stored in the same manner we followed prior to the change.
 Each year, the Office of the Registrar will produce a list of students who have not attended the institution for a period of 5 years.
 These folders are pulled, boxed, labeled by year, and forwarded to the student records archives, which is located in the auxiliary warehouse.
 This information will be archived for a period of 5 additional years at which time, if the student has not returned, it will be destroyed.
-Students who return following the transfer of the student folder information to archives, will have their folder returned to the Office of the Registrar. - 2.
+Students, who return following the transfer of the student folder information to archives, will have their folder returned to the Office of the Registrar. - 2.
 Prior to Summer Quarter 1997, academic history information was kept on permanent records cards.
-This information is retained indefinitely. - 3.
-Instructors enter student final grades directly into the Banner Student Information System through their Banner Web accounts, which are electronically stored and retained indefinitely.

-- 4. The Office of the Registrar maintains a current list of graduates and degree audit information.
+These records have been entered into our Banner Student Information System and the records are retained indefinitely. - 3.
+Instructors enter student final grades directly into the Banner Student Information System through their Banner Web accounts, which are electronically stored and retained indefinitely. - 4.
+The Office of the Registrar maintains a current list of graduates and degree audit information.
 This information is held indefinitely.
 This information is also recorded in the Banner Student Information System. - 5.
 Registration schedules are not currently being retained within this office.
 The Banner Student Information System has within it an audit trail application which allows for tracking of student registration information.
 Schedule adjustment information in the form of drop/add cards or withdrawal cards are maintained within the office for a period of one academic year.
 After this time, this information is removed and destroyed. - 6.
 Transcript request information is maintained for a period of one academic year.
 Following this time period, this information is pulled and destroyed. - 7.
 Enrollment certification information is maintained for a period of one academic year.
-Following this time, this information is pulled and destroyed. - 8.
-By federal law, the Family Educational Rights and Privacy Act, students are granted full discretion for disclosure of their academic information to persons or entities other than themselves.
+Following this time, this information is pulled and destroyed.

+- 8. By federal law, the Family Educational Rights and Privacy Act, students are granted full discretion for disclosure of their academic information to persons or entities other than themselves.
 Students have the option of requesting that no information, including what is considered directory information, be released to anyone other than themselves.
 We request students who choose this option, complete a Confidentiality Statement.
 This information is placed into the student's folder and kept until such time as the folder is destroyed. - 9.
 CPE, Compass and Regents' Exam score information is kept indefinitely. - 10.
-Prior to Fall Semester 97, data generated for reporting purposes to the Board of Regents is kept in the vault.
+Prior to Fall Semester 1997, data generated for reporting purposes to the Board of Regents is kept in the vault.
 Since that time, this information is being stored electronically within this office.